-- Only grades obtained from courses taken at AU will be considered in the calculation of a student's CGPA, i.e.: grades obtained from transferred courses at the previous institution will not be considered in the computation of the CGPA at AU. - AU does not grant transfer students a degree unless they complete at least 50 percent of the credit hours of the program, including the majority of the last 30 credit hours of the program study plan at AU.

-- The transfer of credits for clinical training is permissible only when done in the UAE or exceptional circumstances, upon review and approval of a waiver to this requirement by the CAA. - The graduation projects and thesis are not subject to transfer. - A transcript indicating the courses studied at the previous institution is required and it should be certified by MOE, Transfer credit hours will be reported on the AU Transcript only when the Office of Admissions and Registration receives the authenticity certificate of the transcript from the sending institution of the student. - The equivalency certificate is required if the degree has been obtained outside UAE. - A fee of AED 500 will be charged for the evaluation of courses to be transferred.
+- 1. Only grades obtained from courses taken at AU will be considered in the calculation of a student's CGPA, i.e.: grades obtained from transferred courses at the previous institution will not be considered in the computation of the CGPA at AU. - 2.
+AU does not grant transfer students a degree unless they complete at least 50 percent of the credit hours of the program, including the majority of the last 30 credit hours of the program study plan at AU. - 3.
+The transfer of credits for clinical training is permissible only when done in the UAE or in exceptional circumstances, upon review and approval of a waiver to this requirement by the CAA - 4.
+The graduation projects and thesis are not subject to transfer. - 5.
+It is not granted credit twice for the same course taken at two different institutions. - 6.
+A transcript indicating the courses studied at the previous institution is required and it should be certified by MOE, Transfer credit hours will be reported on the AU Transcript only when the Office of Admissions and Registration receives the authenticity certificate of the transcript from the sending institution of the student. - 7.
+The equivalency certificate is required if the degree has been obtained outside UAE. - 8.
+A fee of AED 500 will be charged for the evaluation of courses to be transferred.
 The fee will be refunded if the student is admitted only